dannynelson/guitar-quest/README.md

 TODO:

-- upload videos, and send to youtube (or vimeo) API
-- allow recording videos directly in browser
 - create data structure for pieces, levels, quests, tutorials, etc.
 - configure heroku
 - sendgrid - email verification and automatic email communication when pieces reviewed, skype lessons requested, skype lessons approved, etc. (or is there a better solution)